 - Volunteer for an informatics-related role in your organization.
 This can be as a Superuser or Trainer/Educator if your facility is planning to implement a new system or as a chart auditor if your EHR (electronic health record) or CIS (clinical information system) is already in place.
 In any case, you want to have a very thorough knowledge of information or documentation systems, either on the front-end (i.e. as Superuser) or middle-space (i.e. as a chart auditor).

 - Join professional organizations.
 Professional organizations such as the above-mentioned HIMSS and ANIA, as well as AHIMA (American Health Information Management Association) and others can help connect you with professionals who are already working in the field of nursing informatics, as well as provide you with resources about this specialty.
 These professional organizations also organize webinars, conferences, and classes that will expand your knowledge and understanding of the field.

 - Interview nurses who are in a job or role that you would like to do.
 If you know an informatics nurse, then you have a valuable resource within reach.
 In my experience, most nurses are open to sharing their knowledge, experience, and expertise.
 Sometimes you just need to step out of your comfort zone and ask.
 Begin with simple questions such as how they got the role, and what their typical day is like.
 Find out if they took a class, course, or workshop that helped them get their job.
 Keep an open mind, and learn from someone who is already doing what you want to do.

 - Attain a certification.
 A certification is simply an affirmation that you have some specialized knowledge and/or skills.
-This can range from a project management certification from an organization such as PMI, or an EHR application from a vendor such as Epic.
+This can range from a project management certification from an organization such as PMI, or an EHR application from a vendor such as Epic Systems.
 Once you have some nursing informatics experience under your belt, you can also obtain a Nursing Informatics certification from a nationally-recognized organization such as ANCC.

 - Pursue a related graduate degree.
 Because this entails a lot of commitment in terms of resources (time, finances, effort), this needs a lot of careful thought and planning.
 One of the more well-known Nursing Informatics programs is offered by the University Of Maryland School Of Nursing.
 The University of Illinois at Chicago has an online Health Informatics program and Duke University also offers a distance-based MSN Health Informatics Program that only requires 2 days on-campus two times during the program.

-- U.S. News and World Report publishes a list of the Best Nursing Informatics Programs.
+- U.S. News and World Report publishes an annual list of the Best Nursing Informatics Programs.

 - If you live in one of the Western Interstate Commission for Higher Education (WICHE) states, you can look into qualifying for a tuition-discounted graduate course under the Western Regional Graduate Program (WRGP).
 According to the description in their website, the WRGP “allows master’s, graduate certificate, and doctoral students who are residents of the WICHE member states to enroll in more than 400 high-quality programs at 60 public institutions outside of their home state and pay resident tuition.”
 WICHE member states include Alaska, Arizona, California, Colorado, the Commonwealth of the Northern Mariana Islands, Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.